Roberto Martínez: Broadcasting career

 Martínez served as a studio analyst for ESPN's coverage of the FIFA World Cup (2010 and 2014 editions), the UEFA European Championship (2012 and 2016 editions), and the 2013 FIFA Confederations Cup.
 He has also been a regular guest on Sky Sports' Spanish football programme Revista de la Liga.
 In addition, he has made several appearances on the BBC's Match of the Day.
 In July 2020, Martinez was unveiled as one of the pundits for CBS Sports Network's UEFA Champions League coverage.

 Personal life

-In June 2009, Martínez married his Scottish girlfriend Beth Thompson at St Joseph's Cathedral in Swansea.
+In June 2009, Martínez married his Scottish girlfriend Beth Thomson at St Joseph's Cathedral in Swansea.
 The couple met in Scotland in 2002, while he was playing for Motherwell.
 They have two daughters together named Luella and Safiana.

 While playing for Real Zaragoza, Martínez obtained a bachelor's degree in physiotherapy.
 He also has a postgraduate diploma in business management, which he obtained from Manchester Metropolitan University.